sbgn/sbgn/docs/figuretosbgn.md

 <p align="center"><img src="../sbgn/downloads/figure_to_sbgn/polyq-July2013.png" width="500"/><br />
 <a href="/sbgn/downloads/figure_to_sbgn/polyq-July2013.sbgn">SBGN-ML</a></p>

+Designed by:
+Huaiyu Mi, PhD, Associate Professor of Research, University of Southern California, Keck School of Medicine

 ## γCaMKII shuttles Ca²⁺/CaM to the nucleus to trigger CREB phosphorylation and gene expression

 An SBGN Process Desciption and Activity Flow diagrams were created based on the [Graphical Abstract](http://www.sciencedirect.com/science/article/pii/S0092867414011684#fx1) of the following paper.
 [SBGN-ED](http://www.sbgn-ed.org/), an SBGN editing software, was used to draw the diagram.